Valerioageno/ssr-rs/README.md

 1. rusty_v8 library have not implemented yet the V8 Locker API.
 Accessing Ssr struct from a different thread will make the V8 engine to panic.
 2. Rendering HTML does not need shared state across threads.

-For this reason parallel computation is a better choice.
+For the reasons above parallel computation is a better choice.
 Following actix-web setup:

 ```rust
 use actix_web::{get, http::StatusCode, App, HttpResponse, HttpServer};